monrealstarlingml/govconnect/vision.md

 * Current workforce is disengaged and their skills are underutilized.
 * Inability to recruit a modern workforce to tackle the current needs of the government
 * Employees unable to properly practice or use skills, which then degrade over time, or the employees end up leaving public service
-* Employment Viewpoint Survey (EVS) Scores show employees feel their ideas are not valued Your new program team can use problem statements to justify your efforts as you work to create a new program that is a good fit for your team’s culture and organization’s mission.
+* Employment Viewpoint Survey (EVS) Scores show employees feel their ideas are not valued.
+Your new program team can use problem statements to justify your efforts as you work to create a new program that is a good fit for your team’s culture and organization’s mission.

 ##Identify stakeholders and research the problem##